WPSC-FM: 2008–present: Brave New Radio

 With the arrival of new general manager, Rob Quicke, came a large rebranding effort to bring the station back to the forefront of FM programming in North Jersey.
 In 2008, WPSC rebranded to WP88.7 Brave New Radio.
 The format remained very similar to the previous, mainly Indie Rock, Alternative Rock, and Punk with a deep focus in playing music from local and independent artists and creating programming that would never be heard anywhere else.
 Under the WP88.7 moniker, the station launched its annual Braveathon, a 15-hour live broadcast supporting local musicians.
 Braveology was the station's flagship music show.
 Airing weekdays from 9 am to 7 pm, the format was labeled as WPSC's signature blend of music.

-Brave New Radio Logo, pre-2017.

 In December 2016, WPSC began to shift programming away from hard rock to better align with trends among the student body.
 In January 2017, Indie Pop was introduced to rotation, with early adds like Glass Animals, Phantogram, The 1975, and Coast Modern.
 Following the station's win for Best College Radio Station (over 10,000 students enrolled) in March 2017, the station dropped "WP88.7" and "FM" from its branding, leaving just Brave New Radio.
 This shift was the first step in moving WPSC into the 21st century of media by making the brand more dynamic and fluid across all platforms, digital and FM.
 Throughout much of 2017, programming and music selection remained the same, continuing a focus on Indie Pop and Indie Rock.
 In January 2018, Brave New Radio dropped Punk from the main format, dayparting Punk, Metal, and Classic Rock to late nights on Tuesdays and Wednesdays.
 With this shift, the station added Alternative hip hop to its main format with early adds like SZA, GoldLink, Khalid, and King Krule.
 In August 2021, Brave New Radio shifted to primarily focus on Alternative and underground Hip Hop, dayparting classic and alternative rock to only on weekends.